 Not because they’re bad machines, but the manufacturer doesn’t make parts for them anymore.
 The aftermarket stock parts is not a thing for jet skis so you can’t go to your local parts store and get an aftermarket replacement.

 On top of that jet ski manufacturers only make their watercraft to last for 10 years.
-When I say last, that is the number they shoot for, but they’re not surprised if they go over that easily.
-But this does mean that is the cut off time for many of the parts they make.
+It’s not that the jet ski will be useless in 10 years, but that is about the time the manufacturer stop making major parts for the PWC.
 If the manufacturer is not making replacement parts, it makes fixing a jet ski harder if something breaks.

 The good news is that jet ski manufacturers don’t change big things that often.
-Components like the engine or pump, the two most important things have been around for a long time for most of these manufacturers.
-For example, Sea-Doo still uses the same 155HP engine block they released back in 2002.
+Components like the engine or pump, the two most important things, have been around for a long time for most of these manufacturers.

 How To Find The Hours on a Jet Ski

-Your modern 4-Stroke jet skis will have hours either displayed on the gauge as soon as you put the key on or reveal when you press the Mode button.
-The button is usually located next to the gauge, or on the handlebars or right below the handlebars next to the glovebox.
+Your modern 4-Stroke jet skis will have hours either displayed on the gauge as soon as you put the key on or revealed when you press the mode button.
+The button is usually located next to the gauge, or on the handlebars or right below the handlebars next to the glove box.

 How Are Jet Ski Hours Counted?